 Pain that radiates from the low back to the heel may be an S1 radiculopathy due to an L5 disk herniation.

 To alleviate the stress and pain on the fascia, the person can take shorter steps and avoid walking barefoot.
 Activities that involve foot impact, such as jogging, should be avoided.
 The most effective plantar fasciosis treatments include the use of in-shoe heel and arch cushioning with calf-stretching exercises and night splints that stretch the calf and plantar fascia while the patient sleeps.
 Prefabricated or custom-made foot orthotics may also alleviate fascial tension and symptoms.
 Other treatments may include activity modifications, nonsteroidal anti-inflammatory drugs (NSAIDs), weight loss in obese patients, cold and ice massage therapy, and occasional corticosteroid injections.
-However, because corticosteroid injections can predispose to plantar fasciosis, many clinicians limit these injections.
+However, because corticosteroid injections can predispose to plantar fasciosis, many clinicians limit these injections (see Considerations for using corticosteroid injections Considerations for Using Corticosteroid Injections ).

 Plantar fasciosis involves various syndromes causing pain in the plantar fascia.